 If you have flat, straight hair, then I envy you, and you may not love this oil!
 I love it to calm my hair down, give it a lovely sheen and flatten it – which it does without being overpowering on the ‘oiliness’.

 Then again, I do love this product, I have seen veritable changes in my hair and I will continue using it (the travel size bottle is coming with me everywhere).
-However, I’ll try out some other hair oils to see how this one compares to the others in the market, as I had no benchmark while trying this out.
+However, I’ll try out some other hair oils to see how this one compares to the others in the market, as I don’t think I’ve tested too many products out there.

 I’ll leave you with some (only 2…) photos of this beautiful bottle of hair nectar.